timkindberg/zusteller/README.md

 A library that only _exposes_ a hook is nice, but if it cannot _nest_ hooks within, if it can't compose hooks in both directions, then it is what I'm calling a "Terminal Hook". **It's the end of the line.**

 Being a "Terminal Hook" brings challenges.
-How do compose or merge various global states together?
+How do you compose or merge various global states together?
 Redux has `combineReducers`.
 Recoil has `Selectors`. **Hooks compose naturally.**

 Zustand was one of the first libraries to figure out how to elegantly share state without Context.
 It also has